 1. I’m not always happy when I purr

 So how do you know if your cat is purring because they’re happy or stressed?
 The key lies in the body language.
-The hallmark sign of a worry-purr is a tense body with the ears back, and as purring can also increase with illness, keep an eye out for any unusual behavior, such as mobility issues and changes in food intake and energy levels.
+The hallmark sign of a worry-purr is a tense body with the ears back.
+And purring can also increase with illness, so keep an eye out for any unusual behavior, such as mobility issues and changes in food intake and energy levels.
+Schedule a visit with your vet if you're concerned.

 2. I lick you because I love you

-Believe it or not, your cat doesn’t see you as a human.
-It turns out that your furkid views you as a very large version of themselves and will treat you the same as it would treat any other cat.
+Your cat doesn’t see you as a human - in fact, your furbaby just thinks you're a large, hairless version of themselves, so they'll treat you the same as they would treat any other cat.
+Welcome to the feline family.

 “Cats behave towards us in a way that’s indistinguishable from how they would act towards other cats,” says Bradshaw, “Putting their tails up in the air, rubbing around our legs, and sitting beside us and grooming us are exactly what cats do to each other.”